explodinglabs/jsonrpcserver/doc/index.rst

     >>> api.dispatch({'jsonrpc': '2.0', 'method': 'add', 'params': [2, 3], 'id': 1})
     ({'jsonrpc': '2.0', 'result': 5, 'id': 1}, 200)

-The returned values can be used to respond to a client, including a JSON-RPC response, and an HTTP status code if needed.
+The returned values - a JSON-RPC response and an HTTP status code - can be used to respond to a client.

 Exceptions
 ----------